asiljan/MVPDaggerSample/README.md

-# MVPDaggerSample Android application
+# MVP & Dagger & Retrofit 2 Sample Android application

 Simple Android application which fetches all github repositories.
-It demonstrates uses of MVP architecture + Dagger 2...
+It demonstrates use of MVP architecture + Dagger 2 etc.

 #### Developed by Alen Siljan, Zagreb, Croatia, using Java ####